Intellogo/intellogo-nodejs-sdk/README.md

 A Node.js wrapper for the Intellogo REST API.

-See our {@tutorial getting-started} tutorial for some examples on how to use the API.
+See our {@tutorial getting-started} tutorial for an example on how to use the API,

+or see how to retrieve {@tutorial dynamic-insight-recommendations}